ViableSystemModel/hometown-turbo/README.md

 ## Deployment

+### Setup Clerk Authentication

+This repository is configured with [Clerk](https://clerk.com/) authentication.
+You can use any other authentication provider, but you will need to modify:
+1. NextJS App: The `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` environment variables in the `.env` file.
+2. Expo App: The `CLERK_PUBLISHABLE_KEY` variable in the `app.config.ts` file

-### Next.js
+### Setup PlanetScale Database

-#### Prerequisites

-_We do not recommend deploying a SQLite database on serverless environments since the data wouldn't be persisted.
-I provisioned a quick Postgresql database on [Railway](https://railway.app), but you can of course use any other database provider.
-Make sure the prisma schema is updated to use the correct database._
+This repository is configured with PlanetScale MySQL databases.
+You can use any other database provider, but you will need to modify the `DATABASE_URL` environment variable in the `.env` file.

 **Please note that the Next.js application with tRPC must be deployed in order for the Expo app to communicate with the server in a production environment.**